Frequently Asked Questions

 8. What should I do if my child has a disability or needs extra time for the tests?

-If your child usually receives extra time or special intervention in class then you must let us know as soon as possible.
+Inform Us Early: If your child typically receives extra time or special support in class, notify us as soon as possible.

-If you are unsure of your child’s eligibility for special provision, please speak with either your class teacher or the SENCo in your child’s primary school.
+Eligibility: If you’re unsure about eligibility for special provisions, speak to your class teacher or SENCo at your child’s primary school.

 9. What if I forget the details of the test?